bleathem/polyglot-widgets/README.md

 Configure Maven
 ---------------

-If you have not yet done so, you must [Configure Maven](../README.md#mavenconfiguration) before testing the quickstarts.
+If you have not yet done so, you must [Configure Maven](../README.md#mavenconfiguration) before running this demo.

 Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile